andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 everyone had fun."

-To further my earlier point about differing audience experiences some participants during the Q&A remarked how individualistic the performance was, while others were amazed by the cohesive community.

 <h4 class="article-subheader">Well What Now?</h4>
 I've had many friends ask why I wanted to do this.
-Friends who understand all the sports references I've made and wouldn't know Monica Bill Barnes if she came in the room and did her best Monica Bill Barnes impression.
+Friends who understand all the sports references I've made and none of the dance ones.
+Friends who wouldn't know Monica Bill Barnes if she walked in the room and did her best Monica Bill Barnes impression.
 And I don't have a satisfactory answer for them.

 All of my fellow performers are curious as to my future in the dancing arts.
 I've enrolled in some dance classes.
 I've learned what second position is.
 I can